Best MMO Mouse for PC Gaming 2017

 The UtechSmart Venus comes with a weight tuning set (8x2.4g) that's easy to install at the bottom of the mouse.
 The mouse itself has a heavy starting weight of around 150 ounces.
 Because of this, I actually preferred gaming without the extra weight on the Venus.

 At half the cost of the Tyon and a quarter of the cost of the G900, the UtechSmart Venus definitely holds appeal for budget-conscious MMO gamers.
-If you do end up getting it, you'll likely be as surprised as I am by it's good performance.
+If you do end up getting it, you'll likely be as surprised as I am by its good performance.
+It's also a stellar MOBA and LOL option.

 4-5 Logitech G600 Vs. Razer Naga Chroma